tejababu846/DB-Assignment/README.md

 # Product Management System

-This project demonstrates a simple product management system for an e-commerce website.
-It includes a schema for products and categories.
+Welcome to the Product Management System project!
+This repository demonstrates a simple yet effective product management system for an e-commerce website.
+Explore the contents below to get started.

 ## Contents